bitburner-official/bitburner-src/markdown/bitburner.darknet.isdarknetserver.md

 Returns whether the server is a darknet server.

 Returns false if the server does not exist or has gone offline recently.
-This function does not DarkscapeNavigator.exe.
+This function does not require DarkscapeNavigator.exe.

 **Signature:**